Papa John’s hires Hollywood powerhouse Endeavor to clean up its brand mess

-Pizza chain Papa John’s has hired the media conglomerate Endeavor to navigate the brand out of the complete PR storm ignited on July 11, when company founder and marketing mascot John Schnatter resigned after it was reported he used the n-word on a conference call with one of the company’s former creative agencies.
+Pizza chain Papa John’s has hired Endeavor Global Marketing, the cultural marketing agency within media conglomerate Endeavor, to navigate the brand out of the complete PR storm ignited on July 11, when company founder and marketing mascot John Schnatter resigned after it was reported he used the n-word on a conference call with one of the company’s former creative agencies.

 Since resigning, Schnatter has taken the company to court for forcing him to resign, made ads starring himself to prove the incident hasn’t impacted the brand image, and accused one of the brand’s former agency partners of extortion.
 Meanwhile, three agencies–Fallon, Initiative, and Olson Engage–all dropped Papa John’s as a client; the University of Louisville removed the company name from its stadium; Oregon State University suspended its Papa John’s sponsorship; and Major League Baseball ended a promotion while 10 of its teams (along with NFL, MLS, and other sports teams) suspended or ended sponsorship deals with the brand.